CaptainFlint86/DiscworldMud/README.md

 From there you can:
 "Warcry Add [warcry message]" to add a new warcry
 "Warcry delete [warcry number]" to remove a warcry you no longer want
-"Warcry Edite [warcry number] [warcry message]" to change on of your warcries (handy if you're good at making typos)
+"Warcry Edit [warcry number] [warcry message]" to change on of your warcries (handy if you're good at making typos)
 "Warcry Help" will give you a list of commands in-game

 **Make sure you have 'alias .warcries' in-game before you try to use the plugin**.